 A vertebral compression fracture can cause severe back pain which can greatly reduce your quality of life.
 Rather than just tolerating your pain, the above 9 treatment options each provide an effective way to treat your pain caused by a vertebral compression fracture.

 At Pain and Spine Specialists, our team of advanced pain specialists is here to provide you with customized, comprehensive care essential to combat your greatest pain concerns.
-We offer the best pain medicine for compression fracture so you can get back to living your life without worrying about tolerating your pain symptoms.
+We offer the best pain medicine for compression fractures so you can get back to living your life without worrying about tolerating your pain symptoms.

 If you’re struggling with back pain caused by VCFs, schedule an appointment with us today to discuss the many treatment options we offer to effectively relieve your pain.